Lepton PDFs and Multipurpose Single Lepton Searches at the LHC: Implementation

 with a pseudorapidity cut, $|\eta| <2.5$. $Z$-boson, top quark, and QCD backgrounds are reduced by imposing a veto on events with an extra lepton with $p_\text{T} \!>\SI{7}{\giga\electronvolt}$ (and $|\eta| < 2.5)$, or an extra jet with $p_\text{T} \!> \SI{30}{\giga\electronvolt}$ (and $|\eta| < 2.5)$. $W$-boson backgrounds are reduced by requiring $E^{\text {miss}} _\text{T}<\SI{50}{\giga\electronvolt}$.

-With the above basic cuts, two non-negligible backgrounds remain: Associated single $W^-$ production with the $W^-$ decaying leptonically, and QCD multijet production, where one of the jets is misidentified as a lepton.
+With the above basic cuts, two non-negligible backgrounds remain: Single $W^-$ production in association with jets (with the $W^-$ decaying leptonically), and QCD multijet production, where one of the jets is misidentified as a lepton.
 In Ref.~\cite{Buonocore:2020erb} the other backgrounds are plotted; they constitute less than $\mathcal{O}\left(5\%\right)$ of the total background in the major part of the phase space.
 We thus neglect them here.
 See also the cutflow table corresponding to the benchmark point of~\cref{eq:benchmark} in \cref{tab:tab2}.

 The strategy for this signal region is to look at the invariant mass distribution formed by the leading lepton and jet.
 The signal is expected to peak in a narrow region around the squark mass, while the background falls monotonically.
 We present numerical results for our benchmark scenario in \cref{sec:discussion}.